bvaughn/react-virtualized/docs/Collection.md

 import { Collection } from 'react-virtualized';
 import 'react-virtualized/styles.css'; // only needs to be imported once

-// Collection data as an array of arrays const list = [
+// Collection data as an array of objects const list = [
   { name: 'Brian Vaughn', x: 13, y: 34, width: 123, height: 234 }
   // And so on...